Reaper1-1/async-storage/docs/api/brownfield.md

 ### iOS / macOS

-On iOS/macOS, the `StorageRegistry` singleton provides the same functionality in Swift/Objc.
+On iOS and macOS, the `StorageRegistry` singleton provides the same functionality in Swift and Objective-C.

 ```swift
 import SharedAsyncStorage